Last Updated on July 21, 2022 by Anne-Marie

-The Quick Release method can take 5 to 30 minutes, depending on what you're cooking.
+The Natural Release method can take 5 to 30 minutes, depending on what you're cooking.
 The shorter the cooking time, the shorter the Natural Pressure Release time.

 How to do a Natural Release

 1. Upon completing the cooking cycle, your Instant Pot beeps to signal it completed the cooking cycle.

 2. Most Instant Pot models automatically begin to use NPR.